ourhalcyondays/personalsite/content/project/pokedata/index.md

 To find out, I compared the three most basic indicators of a Pokémon's strength; attack power, defensive power, and HP (health points).
 Taking data from [this dataset](https://www.kaggle.com/rounakbanik/pokemon), I broke down Pokémon by their primary types (water, fire, grass and electric).
 Then, it was time to plot.

-The goals of this project were to learn how to create bubble plots in R using base functions and to dip my toes into data visualization!

 {{< figure src="Pokedata Cover.png" caption="" >}}

-## 📊 II.
-Pokédata Findings

 I decided to make **bubble plots** to compare Pokémon stats.
 Bubble plots are scatterplots on steroids.
 They are interesting because they easily convey information on three dimensions.
 Besides the normal x-axis and y-axis dimensions, they can also represent data through the size of the point, or bubble.